ten-protocol/go-ten/design/bridge_design.md

 ### MessageBus Internal workings - L2 to L1

 When a transaction on the `L2` results in `LogMessagePublished`, the event will automatically be added to the `Rollup header` by the `enclave`.
-Then the management contract will submit them to the `MessageBus` or they will directly be. **The messages will not be accessible** unless the challenge period has passed.
+Then the management contract will submit them to the `MessageBus` or they will directly be.

+> **_NOTE:_** **The messages must not be accessible unless** the challenge period has passed!
+On top of that the block where the message is submitted to L1 must have confirmations equal to `consistencyLevel` before the message is released.
+Those are simply counted on-chain as "confirmations" is meaningless for Obscuro L2.

 ### Fees